Dental Treatment abroad – is it really THAT bad? – 5 Questions with Synergy Dental

 Dental treatment abroad has a varied and foggy reputation.
 Many people have observed the so-called amazing ‘1 day transformations’ on social media such as Instagram, Facebook and TikTok.
 However, it can be hard to judge the quality of care and the general outcome of treatment from social media alone.

 For every 1 day transformation, there is also a slew of dental tourism horror stories.
-This further mystifies the true nature of dentistry abroad and can make it difficult to make a decision on where to get treatment and whether or not quality of care is of standard.
+This further mystifies the true nature of dentistry abroad.
+It can make it difficult to decide where to get treatment.
+Whether or not the quality of care is of standard adds to the difficulty.

-Here at Synergy Dental, we pride ourselves for offering the highest quality of cosmetic care to our patients and do not sacrifice quality of care or materials when helping patient’s reach their dream smile; essentially, treatment abroad has an unclear reputability and thus your decision to go abroad should only be considered with considerable amount of research and appreciation of the potential risks.
+Here at Synergy Dental, we pride ourselves for offering the highest quality of cosmetic care to our patients.
+We do not sacrifice quality of care or materials when helping patients reach their dream smile.
+Essentially, treatment abroad has an unclear reputability.
+Thus, your decision to go abroad should only be considered with a considerable amount of research.
+An appreciation of the potential risks is also crucial.

 Why is it so much cheaper than the UK?